 Rhabdomyosarcomas are rare tumours and should be treated at specialist centres.
 Treatment will depend on the size of the tumour, its position in the body and whether it has spread.

-The three main types of treatment for soft tissue sarcomas are chemotherapy, surgery and radiotherapy.
+The 3 main types of treatment for soft tissue sarcomas are chemotherapy, surgery and radiotherapy.
 Your child may have a combination of treatments.

 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
 It can be given: